borntofrappe/borntofrappe/src/blog/spelling-unknown.md

 </diva>
 ```

 Luckily for us, very little out of the ordinary.
 The browser continues its job to faithfully render the text, the tag names listed in the specification.
 The elements which do not appear in this list are treated as a special type of element, `HTMLUnknownElement`.
-You can attest this yourself with JavaScript, through the prototype of the unknown target.
+You can attest this yourself with JavaScript, through the prototype of the improper target.

 ```js
 const element = document.querySelector('diva');